 – Malvarrosa Beach

-The advantage of the Saïdia district is that it borders the Turia River, at the level of Ciutat Vella.
-In other words, it's a 10-minute walk from the heart of Valencia, but much quieter and more residential, perfect for a well-balanced family life.
-It is becoming a benchmark for expatriates moving in with their children.
+The advantage of the Saïdia district is that it borders the Turia, near Ciutat Vella.
+In other words, the district is located a 10-minute walk from the heart of the city of Valencia, but it is much quieter and more residential, perfect for a balanced family life.
+It is becoming a reference for expatriates who settle there with their children.

-- The Museum of Fine Arts, just a few minutes' walk away.
-A benchmark for Spanish painting.
-You'll find paintings by Velasquez, El Greco, Pieter Brueghel and Joaquin Sorolla, Valencia's emblematic painter.
+– The Fine Arts Museum, a few minutes' walk away.
+A reference for painting in Spain.
+It contains paintings by Velázquez, El Greco, Pieter Brueghel and Joaquin Sorolla, the emblematic painter of Valencia.

 Patraix

-Patraix is derived from the Latin word for "stone".
-Locals consider it one of the city's best neighborhoods, as it has preserved its village soul.
-Here, people live as they used to, among themselves, with a strong sense of community.
-It's perfectly accessible from the center, very open, yet unspoilt, away from the hustle and bustle.
+Patraix is derived from the Latin word meaning "stone".
+Locals consider it one of the best neighborhoods in the city because it has preserved its village soul.
+Life there is like it used to be, among themselves, with a very strong community spirit.
+It is perfectly accessible from the center, very open, but preserved, away from the hustle and bustle.

-- Drink a coffee in the Plaza de Patraix.
+- Drink coffee on the Plaza de Patraix.

 Ciudad de las Artes

 Ciudad de las Artes is the district that best symbolizes the modernity of the city of Valencia.
-Located in the Quatre Carrerres district, a large residential area stretching as far as the industrial port in the south of the city, it came into being late in the 90s with the design of this monumental neo-futuristic City of Arts and Sciences.
-Raised from the Turia riverbed in 1998, it was designed by Santiago Calatrava, a native of the city.
+Located in the Quatre Carrerres district, a large residential area that extends to the industrial port, in the south of the city, it was structured late, in the 90s, around the project of this monumental City of Arts and Sciences in a neo-futuristic style.
+Emerging from the Turia riverbed in 1998, it was designed by Santiago Calatrava, a native of the city.

 – L'Oceanogràfic